uk-tre/community-management/meeting-notes/CONTRIBUTING.md

 ## Intro
 Welcome to UK TRE Community Management Working Group repository! :tada:

-☀️ We're excited that you're here and want to contribute. ☀️
+:sun: We're excited that you're here and want to contribute. :sun:

 We want to ensure that every user and contributor feels welcome, included and supported to participate in the UK TRE community.
-We hope that the information provided in this document will make it as easy as possible for you to get involved.
+We hope that the information provided in this file will make it as easy as possible for you to get involved.

 There are two main ways to contribute to this repo - via GitHub issues, and via Google Forms.
 Contributions primarily take the form of creating issues, adding comments and taking part in discussions.
-Specific updates to content and the website are managed by the Community Management working group (insert link).
+Specific updates to content and the website are managed by the [Community Management Working Group](https://uktre.org/groups/current/community_management/).

 Please follow these guidelines to make sure your contributions can be easily integrated into the repo.
-As you start contributing to the UK TRE community, don't forget that your ideas are more important than perfectly curated issues and forms ❤️
+As you start contributing to the UK TRE community, don't forget that your ideas are more important than perfectly curated issues and forms :heart:

 If you have any questions that aren't discussed below, please let us know through one of the many ways to get in touch.

-✨ How to contribute
+## :sparkles: How to contribute

-⭐️ You are acknowledged for all kinds of contributions
+:star: You are acknowledged for all kinds of contributions

-Whatever is your availability, there is a way to contribute to this Working Group.
+Whatever is your availability, there is a way to contribute.

-👋 I'm busy, I only have 5 minutes
+### :wave: I'm busy, I only have 5 minutes

-We use GitHub issues on this project board to track our work.
+We use GitHub issues on [this project board](https://github.com/orgs/uk-tre/projects/1) to track our work.

 Look through the board to troubleshoot an issue or participate in an ongoing discussion by commenting.